cs1302uga/cs1302-tutorials/visibility/visibility.md

 ## Package Private Notes

 Some people refer to _package private_ visibility as the _default visibility_ for
-methods and instsnce variables of a Java class.
+methods and instance variables of a Java class.
 However, **the term _default_ should be avoided when talking about visibility** so that the concept is not confused with Java's default methods feature for interfaces.

-When you declare something in a class without a vidibility modifier, it has package private visibility.
+When you declare something in a class without a visibility modifier, it has package private visibility.
 Something that has package private visibility is only visible to lines of code within the same package.
 That is, a line of code can only see something that is package private if that something is declared somewhere in the